-In response, educators across the United States are signing a pledge to teach the truth.
+In response, educators across the United States are signing a pledge to teach the truth and making that pledge public.

 How to Participate